 Courses in the Traditional program are open enrollment.
-At the start of each course, students may elect to audit it or take the course for non-accredited credit.
+At the start of each course, students may elect to audit it or take the course for non-academic credit.
 An auditor is expected to complete the assigned readings for class discussions and to participate in discussions and other assignments during a class session.
-A student taking the course for credit would be required to complete a project or paper(s) assigned by the instructor to receive credit.
+A student taking the course for credit is required to complete a project or paper(s) assigned by the instructor to receive credit.

 Courses in the Enriched program

 are master’s level courses offering limited enrollment for Evening School participants.
 Admission into the Enriched program is approved by the seminary.
 The Theological Education Toolbox: An Introduction to Theological Education